wedeling/EasySurrogate/tutorials/L96/L96_QSN.md

 ![equation](https://latex.codecogs.com/gif.latex?k%20%3D%201%2C%5Ccdots%2C%20K%20%5Cquad%5Cquad%20j%20%3D%201%2C%5Ccdots%2CJ)

 It can be considered as a simplified atmospheric model on a circle of constant latitude.
 The `X_k` variables are the large-scale components of the system, whereas the `Y_{k,j}` are the small-scale counterparts.
 Each spatial location indexed by `k=1,...,K` has `J` small-scale components `Y_{k,j}`, with `j=1,...,J`.
 Thus the system consists of `JK` coupled ordinary differential equations (ODEs).
-In this tutorial we will use `K=18` and `J=20` such that we have 360 couples ODEs.
+In this tutorial we will use `K=18` and `J=20` such that we have 360 coupled ODEs.
 Finally, the `B_k` term is the subgrid-scale (SGS) term, through which the small-scale information enters the large-scale `X_k` ODEs.
 If we are able to create a surrogate for `B_k`, conditional on large-scale variables only, the dimension of the system drops from 360 down to 18.
 Here, we will create a surrogate model in the form of a quantized softmax network (QSN), which is stochastic in nature.

 Our general aim is to create a surrogate such that the long-term statistics of the large-scale system match those generated from validation data.
 Thus we do not expect accuracy from the large-scale `X_k` system forced by the QSN surrogate at any given point in time.